 Bitcoin Core is a reference client of bitcoin.
 Initially, the software was published by Satoshi Nakamoto under the name Bitcoin, then Bitcoin-Qt and later renamed to Bitcoin Core.
 It is also known as the Satoshi client.
 It is a full client used by bitcoin nodes that create the bitcoin network.
 Through the changes to Bitcoin Core, its developers make changes to the underlying bitcoin protocol.

 Bitcoin.org was originally registered and owned by Satoshi Nakamoto and Martti Malmi.
 When Satoshi left the project, he gave ownership of the domain to additional people, separate from the Bitcoin developers, to spread responsibility and prevent any one person or group from easily gaining control over the Bitcoin project.
 Since then, the site has been developed and maintained by different members of the Bitcoin community.
 On GitHub, there have been over 3,200 commits from 180 contributors.
 Over 950 translators have helped make the site natively display in 25 different languages.
-In 2017, over 30,000,000 unique visitors visited Bitcoin.org more than 100,000,000 times.
+Bitcoin.org receives tens of millions of visits a year.

 Product Hunt helps users share and discover new products.
 Users submit products which are listed in a linear format by day.
 The site includes a comments system and a voting system similar to Hacker News or Reddit.
 The products with the most votes rise to the top of each day's list.